 Photographer: Michael Dula | Country: Kenya

-This was a football competition between players with intellectual disabilities and those without.
-The aim was to create inclusive football teams where players with intellectual disabilities could play with those without in a unified manner.
+This was a football competition between players with intellectual disabilities and players without.
+The idea was to form inclusive football teams so that players with and without intellectual disabilities could interact while playing football together.

 SIVA SUCCESS